Find and compare crowdfunding platforms

 3. Fees and taxes.
 What fees does the platform charge and which international or local legislation does it fall into?
 Just some basic info to be aware of to avoid any surprises and plan your investment strategy.
 See how transparent the company is regarding these aspects, it says something about its trustworthiness, too.

 4. Top management media presence.
-Is the provider open about the people running the company?
+Is the provider from your list of crowdfunding companies open about the people running the compnay?
 You can usually find interviews or LinkedIn profiles of the company’s managing employees.
 If there isn’t any info at all, that’s a red flag.

 More crowdfunding platforms